cloud-gov/cg-site/content/docs/ops/updating-cf.md

 1. Follow the instructions.

-You may need to ask in #cloud-gov-atlas to be given access to orgs.
+You may need to ask in [#cg-platform](https://gsa-tts.slack.com/messages/cg-platform/) to be given access to orgs.

 ### Production
 Upon successfully going through the staging portion of the pipeline, you are now ready to tackle production.